Deploy a Business Event

 Topics and Channels

 Events are placed in channels (also known as topics).
-Apps subscribed to a channel will receive events published to this channel.
+Apps subscribed to a channel receive events published to that channel.

 Events published by Free Apps are published to one shared company channel on a multitenant free Event Broker.
 Events published by apps running on licensed nodes are published to their own channels on the company Event Broker.
-These channels, implemented as topics on Kafka, are automatically created upon deployment of the app publishing the events.
+These channels, implemented as topics on Kafka, are automatically created when the app publishing the events is deployed.

-For information on setting topics and channels for your own Kafka clusters ("Bring Your Own Kafka"), see Configuring Deployment Constants for Own Kafka Cluster.
+For information on setting topics and channels for your own Kafka clusters (Bring Your Own Kafka), see Configuring Deployment Constants for Your Own Kafka Cluster.

 Error Handling

 Event publishing is part of the transaction where the publishing occurs.
 This means if you decide that something has gone wrong in your microflow logic and you roll back all changes, the publishing of your events is also rolled back.
-No event will be sent to other apps.
+No event is sent to other apps.

 This is implemented as follows:

-• Events published are stored in a temporary entity table
+• Published events are stored in a temporary entity table

-• When your transactions are completed successfully, the events will be delivered to the Mendix Event Broker
+• When your transactions are completed successfully, the events are delivered to the Mendix Event Broker

 • If the publishing microflow fails and changes are rolled back, this also includes published events